seamusdemora/PiFormulae/UsefulShellTricks.md

 7. [Functions in bash scripting](https://ryanstutorials.net/bash-scripting-tutorial/bash-functions.php) from Ryan's Tutorials - a good and thorough overview w/ examples.
 8. [Q&A: Shell scripting: -z and -n options with if](https://unix.stackexchange.com/questions/109625/shell-scripting-z-and-n-options-with-if)  - recognizing *null strings*
 9. [Q&A re executing multiple shell commands in one line](https://stackoverflow.com/questions/13077241/execute-combine-multiple-linux-commands-in-one-line); sometimes you don't need a *script* **!**
+10. [*"Filename expansion"*; a.k.a. ***"globbing"***](https://tldp.org/LDP/abs/html/globbingref.html); what is it, and why should I care?
+11. [A GitHub repo of globbing](https://github.com/begin/globbing); odd choice for a repo methinks, but contains some useful info.
+12. [Globbing and Regex: So Similar, So Different](https://www.linuxjournal.com/content/globbing-and-regex-so-similar-so-different); some of the *fine points* discussed here.

 ### General guides to `bash`